 Our guidebooks help family members and loved ones through two different phases of recovery.

 These guides are intended to be a general resource for families.
 Specific protocols may vary depending on the location and nature of the injury.

-This guide has information to assist you through the critical phase of your loved one's recovery.
+Submit your information and download this guide.
+It's to help assist you through the citical phase of your loved one's recover

 General Brain Injury Websites

 pushormitchell.com - an archive of articles written about brain injury by Paul Mitchell, Q.C.

 braininjurycanada.ca - education, awareness, and advocacy

 brainline.org - preventing, treating, and living with traumatic brain injury

 brainstreams.ca - brain injury information and resources in B.C.

 tbi.org - public awareness and knowledge of acquired/traumatic brain injury